Skip to main content

 Summary

 Your rooming house operator can sell the rooming house you live in, even if you have a fixed-term rooming house agreement.
-However, there are rules that the rooming house operator must follow.
-These include what kind of notice they must give you to enter your room (and communal areas), to get a valuation or to conduct a sales inspection.
+However, there are rules the rooming house operator must follow.
+These include what type of notice they must give you to enter your room (and communal areas) to get a valuation or to carry out a sales inspection.

 What is a rooming house?

-A rooming house is a building with rooms for rent where 4 or more people can live.
+A rooming house is a building or an apartment with rooms for rent where 4 or more people can live.
 The rooming house operator decides who lives at the property and usually has individual agreements with each resident for paying rent.
 Find out more on our page about rooming houses.

 Steps for the rooming house to be sold

-The rooming house operator or their agent is legally allowed to enter your room, and the communal areas of the rooming house, to show a valuer or prospective buyer.
+The rooming house operator or their agent is legally allowed to enter your room and the communal areas of the rooming house to show a property valuer or potential buyer.
 However, there are rules they must follow, particularly for entering your room.
 If they follow the rules, you must let them in.

-See our page on your privacy while renting, to learn more about what to do if they do not follow the rules for entering your room.
+To learn more about what to do if they do not follow the rules for entering your room, see our page on your privacy while renting.

-The rooming house operator must give you a written ‘notice of entry’ at least 24 hours before they want to enter your room to obtain a valuation or show a potential buyer the home.
+The rooming house operator must give you a written ‘notice of entry’ at least 24 hours before they want to enter your room to have the rooming house valued or to show a potential buyer.

 The notice of entry must:

-• Be in writing – a phone call or text message telling you about it is not enough
+• Be in writing – a phone call telling you about it is not enough

 • State the reason under the law that allows them to enter your room